mheap/nexmo-developer/README.md

 git submodule init && git submodule update` and then `git config --global submodule.recurse true
 ```

-Start run docker-compose as a daemon to run in the background:
+Run docker-compose as a daemon to run in the background:

 ```bash
 $ docker-compose up -d